License Plates & Placards in South CarolinaPage Overview

 - You are a South Carolina veteran classified as totally and permanently disabled.

 2 plates are allowed for disabled veterans per applicant and your spouse may keep the tag after your death until he or she remarries.
-There is no fee for a disabled veteran tag.
+A disabled veteran tag is free.

 For more information, check out our special Drivers with Disabilities section.

 A vehicle or motorcycle must be at least 25 years old to be eligible for an antique plate.
 Additionally, the vehicle must only be used for antique exhibitions, parades, and other related activities.

 Apply for the plate at a DMV office.
 You'll need to surrender your title, but you'll be issued another title reflecting the antique-vehicle status.
 The plate costs $10.